 Many times it happens with all of us, that we want to close the laptop, but not by shutting down it – so we use the Sleep option.
 Using this way, you can wake up your system instantly, rather than rebooting it, which takes extra time.
-For the security concerns, Windows by default asks you to enter the user account password each time when you wake up your system.
-We have already seen how to disable login after Sleep in Windows 8/7.
-In Windows 8.1, you can also disable requiring a password on wake up from PC Settings screen and log in automatically.
+For security concerns, Windows by default asks you to enter the user account password each time when you wake up your system.
+We have already seen how to disable login after Sleep in Windows 10.
+In Windows 10/8.1, you can also disable requiring a password on wake up from the Settings screen and log in automatically.
 In Windows 10, you can do it via Settings > Accounts > Sign-in options.

 Make Windows 10 Auto Login After Sleep